-Example 1: Composition/Manufacture Claim Reciting a Natural Product Claim 1.
-A stable energy-generating plasmid, which provides a hydrocarbon degradative pathway Claim 2.
-A bacterium from the genus Pseudomonas containing therein at least two stable energy-generating plasmids, each of said plasmids providing a separate hydrocarbon degradative pathway In applying the six factors that would indicate that the claimed Analysis: subject matter is "significantly different" from a judicial exception and therefor weigh toward eligibility, Claim 1 is rejected under Section 101 because there are no structural differences recited between the claimed plasmid and the naturally occurring plasmid.
+Example 1: Composition/Manufacture Claim Reciting a Natural Product

+- Claim 1.
+A stable energy-generating plasmid, which provides a hydrocarbon degradative pathway - Claim 2.
+A bacterium from the genus Pseudomonas containing therein at least two stable energy-generating plasmids, each of said plasmids providing a separate hydrocarbon degradative pathway

+Analysis: In applying the six factors that would indicate that the claimed subject matter is "significantly different" from a judicial exception and therefor weigh toward eligibility, Claim 1 is rejected under Section 101 because there are no structural differences recited between the claimed plasmid and the naturally occurring plasmid.
 Claim 2, on the other hand, contains patent eligible subject matter.
 Specifically, the recitation of the limitation "at least two stable energy-generating plasmids, each of said plasmids providing a separate hydrocarbon degradative pathway" provides a significant difference over a judicial exemption.
-Specifically, the bacterium is structurally modified over naturally occurring bacterium to carry at degrade at least two different hydrocarbons.
+Specifically, the bacterium is structurally modified over naturally occurring bacterium to carry at least two plasmids.
+Further, the modified bacterium is functionally different from natural isolates as it is has been engineered to degrade at least two different hydrocarbons.